Bruppert333/Credit_Risk_Analysis/README.md

 ## Summary
 Overall, this was not a easy challenge for me.
 Quite frankly I'm not entirely sure I understand still.
-If I had to pick a model to use it would have to be the
+If I had to pick a model to use it would have to be the Easy Ensemble AdaBoost Classifier because that kicked back the best results.